 The good news is that the IRS does help students get relief from some of these costs in the form of education tax credits and deductions.
 Full-time student tax credits reduce the amount of income tax you owe, while a deduction reduces the amount of taxable income you have.
 Both the American Opportunity Tax Credit and the Lifetime Learning Credit provide part- and full-time students with powerful cost savings as part of their year-end tax return.

-Claiming IRS Full Time Student Credits
+Claiming IRS Full-Time Student Credits

-This tax credit is a maximum of $2,500 for those who match IRS full time student eligibility guidelines and gives assistance with necessities like school supplies, books or any equipment needed in the course of your studies, but cannot be used for tuition.
+This tax credit is a maximum of $2,500 for those who match IRS part- or full-time student eligibility guidelines and gives assistance with necessities like school supplies, books or any equipment needed in the course of your studies, but cannot be used for tuition.

 There is also the Lifetime Learning Credit.
-The LLC helps offset qualified tuition and expenses related to pursuing higher education.
+The LLC helps offset qualified tuition and expenses related to pursuing higher education from your part- or full-time student taxes.
 Unlike the American Opportunity Tax Credit, there are no limit restrictions to the number of years you're allowed to claim this credit, and you may be eligible for up to $2,000 in credit per tax return.